heeryung/heeryung.github.com/pages/kt.md

 <ul>
     <li> Emotions were coded on the moods (positive/negative) - energy (arousal) dimension. </li>
     <li> <a href="http://dl.acm.org/citation.cfm?id=571997">Preliminary research</a> findings indicate how mood and energy level can be represented through KT moods. </li>
-    <li> Figure 1 reveals the architecture of the proposed system, a KT layout engine, which generates sentence-level KT text to convey emotions in text-based communication.
+    <li> <strong>Figure 1</strong> reveals the architecture of the proposed system, a KT layout engine, which generates sentence-level KT text to convey emotions in text-based communication.
-    <li> Using the KT effect library we had built, the prototype for the KT system was established using JavaScript toolkits (figure 2). </li>
+    <li> Using the KT effect library we had built, the prototype for the KT system was established using JavaScript toolkits <strong>(figure 2)</strong>. </li>
     <li> An experiment was carried out to see how well KT effects created by the designed algorithm represent feelings. </li>
     <li> The result shows that the proposed KT system creates, assigns, and displays the effects in a way that conveys emotion through a sentence- level text: both of the two dimensions of emotion were effectively delivered, i.e. mood (positive-negative) and energy level (high-low). </li>
-    <li> Verifying the validity of the proposed system, an automated KT generator for a real-time messenger developed.
+    <li> Verifying the validity of the proposed system, an automated KT generator for a real-time messenger developed <strong>(figure 3)</strong>.
 </ul>